 Knowledge Management tools Description Implementing Guiding Principles After Action Reviews (AARs) This tool will be used to elicit knowledge from NASC's staff to capture lessons learnt both during and after an activity/project within and across departments.
 Call a for meeting and invite the right people and create the right climate of trust, openness and commitment to learning - eliminating hierarchical statuses.
 Appoint a facilitator to help the team learn by drawing out insights and knowledge on previously unspoken issues.
 The facilitator should be an external person disassociated from the project/team.
 Find out what went well, what could be done better and share learning advise for the future.
 Take down key points and insights from the discussion.
 Knowledge Harvesting This tool will be used to gather knowledge from different seed industry stakeholders with in-depth knowledge about the sector and make information gathered available to the public in a very organized and comprehensive format.
 Decide on the focus of discussion.
 Select your experts based on the focus of discussion/subject of interest.
 Develop questions to drive the discussion with the experts Select the right harvester (interviewer).
 Consider people with the right skills such as strong communication, interpersonal and interviewing skills etc. Draft responses, structure in a report format, and upload to the central knowledge repository.
-Peer Assist This tool will be used to draw knowledge from Clarify your purpose and the technical staff at NASC objective of the discussion. before embarking on seed projects.
-Check if the problem has been solved before Appoint a facilitator to guide the conversation and select the right time to have the discussion.
-Select relevant team members to participate in the discussion.
-Share experiences and document insights.
-Share document with team members present and save in the central knowledge repository.
-Identifying and Sharing Best Practices Sharing Best leverage on existing Identify the specific requirements as it aligns to the seed project or activity requiring broader knowledge scope.
-Discover good practice through research and thorough findings.
-Document good practices using a standard template that lays out information for complete comprehension (template should include a title, profile, context, resourced required for implementation, description of processes, improvement measures, lessons learnt from past implementations and links to resources) Validate best practices Disseminate and apply Develop a supporting infrastructure Event This tool will be used to capture information and knowledge gained through seed project activities like demonstration trials, grow out test and other field Collect all information pertaining to the field activity like location, date, list of participants, learning areas, insights, questions from participants and recommendations.
-Structure data collected into a related activities. report format and upload to the central knowledge repository.
+Peer Assist This tool will be used to draw knowledge from technical staff at NASC Clarify your purpose and the objective of the discussion.

+NASC before embarking on seed projects.
+Check if solved be the problem has been fore Appoint a facilitator to guide the conversation and select the right time to have the discussion. evant team members to e in the discussion.
+Share exp insights. periences and document present o cument with team members and save in the central re repository.
+Identifying and Sharing Best Practices This tool will help NASC leverage on existing knowledge that are tested and adaptable, avoid reinventing the wheel and save costs it aligns to requiring to Discover research of Documen standard informatic comprehe include resourced implemen processes lessons implemen resources Validate to Dissemina ension (template should a title, profile, context, required for atation, description of , improvement measures, learnt from past atations and links to best practices te and apply Fuent a supporting infrastructure Event documentation This tool will be used to capture information and knowledge gained through seed project activities like demonstration trials, grow out test and other field related activities.
+Collect all information pertaining to the field activity like location, date, list of participants, learning areas, insights, questions from participants and recommendations.
+Structure data collected into a report format ar data collected into a report nd upload to the central e repository